cherylsy/xquic/CONTRIBUTING.md

 /* find the server configuration for the address:port */
 ```

-- All functions (even static ones) should have prototypes.
+* All functions (even static ones) should have prototypes.
 Prototypes include argument names.
 Long prototypes are wrapped with a single indentation on continuation lines:
-- The function name in a definition starts with a new line.
+* The function name in a definition starts with a new line.
 The function body opening and closing braces are on separate lines.
 The body of a function is indented.
-- There is no space after the function name and opening parenthesis.
+* There is no space after the function name and opening parenthesis.
 Long function calls are wrapped such that continuation lines start from the position of the first function argument.
 If this is impossible, format the first continuation line such that it ends at position 79.

-- Binary operators except “.” and “−>” should be separated from their operands by one space.
+* Binary operators except “.” and “−>” should be separated from their operands by one space.
 Unary operators and subscripts are not separated from their operands by spaces:
-- If an expression does not fit into single line, it is wrapped.
+* If an expression does not fit into single line, it is wrapped.
 The preferred point to break a line is a binary operator.
 The continuation line is lined up with the start of expression.

-- The “if” keyword is separated from the condition by one space.
+* The “if” keyword is separated from the condition by one space.
 Opening brace is located on the same line, or on a dedicated line if the condition takes several lines.
 Closing brace is located on a dedicated line, optionally followed by “else if / else”.
-Usually, there is an empty line before the “else if / else” part.Similar formatting rules are applied to “do” and “while” loops.
+Usually, there is an empty line before the “else if / else” part.
+Similar formatting rules are applied to “do” and “while” loops.
-- The “switch” keyword is separated from the condition by one space.
+* The “switch” keyword is separated from the condition by one space.
 Opening brace is located on the same line.
 Closing brace is located on a dedicated line.
 The “case” keywords are lined up with “switch”.

 ## All-contributors

+XQUIC participants: Taobao Technology Department, Damo Academy XG Lab, and other teams from Alibaba Group who provided help in deployment of this project.

-In no particular order, thanks goes to these wonderful people, who contributed code to xquic, or provided great help for the survival of this project.
+In no particular order, thanks to these excellent individuals who contributed code to xquic or provided great help to the survival of this project.

-- Taobao Technology Department, DAMO Academy XG Lab, and other Alibaba Group employees.
-- 左春伟（平兴）
-- 胡军伟（苍茫）
-- 李鼎（哲良）
-- 徐盟欣（象谦）
-- 曾柯（毅丝）
-- 罗凯（懿彬）
+* 左春伟(平兴)
+* 胡军伟(苍茫)
+* 施威(不达)
+* 洪海(孤星)
+* 李鼎(哲良)
+* 杜叶飞(淮叶)
+* 朱宇(黎叔)
+* 罗凯(懿彬)
+* 曾柯(毅丝)
+* 徐盟欣(象谦)
+* Bai Shi(白石)

+This list will be continuously updated.
+Contributions are welcome!